Skip to main content

 Org with expired OAuth

-To change the active org, click the Select or Reauthorize button for the desired org.
+To change the active org, click the Select, Reauthorize or Reconnect button for the desired org.

 Note that you can also switch the target org using the MCP server as explained in Switching between Salesforce orgs